 An interactive artwork that celebrates Rohingya culture and invites you to stand in solidarity with the worlds largest stateless people

-Alongside the Pavilion, a photo exhibition ‘Like Water on a Taro Leaf’ celebrates the way Rohingya communities a making a mark by continuing to practice culture, resist erasure and continue their legacy (Meeras), despite immense challenges and living life in limbo – By Victor Caringal and Zia Hero from Rohingya Photographer.
+Alongside the Pavilion, a photo exhibition ‘Like Water on a Taro Leaf’ was displayed.
+The collection of photos celebrated the way Rohingya communities are making a mark by continuing to practice culture, resist erasure and continue their legacy (Meeras), despite immense challenges and living life in limbo – By Victor Caringal and Zia Hero from Rohingya Photographer.

 The build of the art-work was led by Amigo and Amigo and Lucid Space Design.
 However, over the past year Rohingya and Australian artists and allies have gathered in Lakemba and Marrickville to collaboratively make parts of the artwork, including weaving the Taro Leafs and Water jugs in Bamboo and rope.
 Over 150 people have been involved in this making, while exchanging skills, stores, food and gradually building a bigger community around the artwork.

-And a soundscape has been developed by Otis Studios, bringing together field recordings taken by the team in Australia and Bangladesh, it includes sounds of rain on the borders of Myanmar, moments of making, singing and telling stories together as well as sounds that echo the proverb of water off a Taro Leaf.
+The soundscape was developed by Otis Studios, bringing together field recordings taken by the team in Australia and Bangladesh, it includes sounds of rain on the borders of Myanmar, moments of making, singing and telling stories together as well as sounds that echo the proverb of water off a Taro Leaf.

 The Rohingya are among the most persecuted minorities in the world — and the largest so called ‘stateless’ population.
 For decades, they have endured systematic violence and exclusion.
 Today, 99% live in conditions of containment: refugee camps, detention centres, or in countries where they are denied citizenship.